Concatenated Order of Hoo-Hoo: History

-As most of the founders were only connected to the lumber industry tangentially — company executives, newspapermen, railroad men, etc. It was first suggested that the name of the new organization be "Independent Order of Camp Followers".
-However, the group instead settled on the name Concatenated Order of Hoo-Hoo — the term hoo hoo having become synonymous with the term lumberman.
+Because most of the founders were only tangentially connected to the lumber industry, the name Independent Order of Camp Followers was first suggested.
+However, the group settled on the name Concatenated Order of Hoo-Hoo.
+It is also called the Fraternal Order of Lumbermen.
+Its purpose was to foster cooperation, promote communication, and establish a code of ethics for the lumber industry and its workers.